 Where can I get advice on the mitigating circumstances process?

 Your personal tutor is your first point of contact for advice or assistance on academic and non-academic matters.
-Student Support and Accommodation will be able to provide advice on the process.
+Student Wellbeing Services will be able to provide advice on the process.
 The Student Union Advice Hub will also give you support and make you aware of your rights during this process.

 Please note that telling your personal tutor about a mitigating circumstance does count as the beginning of the formal process.
 This begins when you submit a mitigating circumstances application to your Head of School.

 In all cases, you must provide independent documentary evidence, such as medical certificates.
 Personal tutors may also provide information about circumstances based on meetings and conversations with you, but do not necessarily attend the mitigating circumstances committee.
 Student wellbeing services may also provide further supporting evidence.

 It is your responsibility to ensure that this information accompanies your application.

 Where can I find the mitigating circumstances policy?

 How long do I have to submit a mitigating circumstance application?

 The form and supporting evidence must be submitted as soon as possible after the events under consideration occur – normally within five working days for on-campus student, unless the Head of School or nominee accepts a later submission.
 If relating to examinations, this will mean within five working days of the end of the examination diet.

 Is telling my personal tutor or course leader enough to start the official process?

 No. It is an important first step in notifying the School of an issue which will likely affect your ability to perform to your academic best.
 However, you must submit a mitigating circumstances form, with supporting evidence, to your Head of School within five working days of the event occurring.

 What if I don’t have evidence to substantiate my case?